“How long do SD cards last?” is a common question, especially for people who are growing their digital photo collections.

 How Long Do Memory Cards Last?

 All memory cards will eventually fail just from regular use.
-But a few precautions can help your SD card last longer and not fail on you when you need it most.
+But a few precautions can help your SD card last longer and not fail you when you need it most.

 Reliability of SD cards